taspinar/twitterscraper/README.rst

    TwitterScraper should initiate while scraping for your query.
 Default value is set to 20.
 Depending on the computational power you have, you can increase this number.
-It is advised to keep this number below half of the number of days you are scraping.
-For example, if you are scraping from 2017-01-10 to 2017-01-20, you can set this number to a maximum of 5.
+It is advised to keep this number below the number of days you are scraping.
+For example, if you are scraping from 2017-01-10 to 2017-01-20, you can set this number to a maximum of 10.
 If you are scraping from 2016-01-01 to 2016-12-31, you can increase this number to a maximum of 150, if you have the computational resources.

 -  ``-o`` or ``--output`` Gives the name of the output file.
-If no output filename is given, the default filename 'tweets.json' will be used.
+If no output filename is given, the default filename 'tweets.json' or 'tweets.csv' will be used.

+-  ``-c`` or ``--csv`` Write the result to a CSV file instead of a JSON file.

 -  ``-d`` or ``--dump``: With this argument, the scraped tweets will be printed to the screen instead of an outputfile.
 If you are using this argument, the ``--output`` argument doe not need to be used.